phamquiluan/baro/README.md

 The data must be a `pandas.DataFrame` that consists of multivariate time series metrics data.
 We require the data to have a column named `time` that stores the timestep.
 Each other column stores a time series for metrics data with the name format of `<service>_<metric>`.
 For example, the column `cart_cpu` stores the CPU utilization of service `cart`.
 A sample of valid data could be downloaded using the `download_data()` method that we will demonstrated shortly below.

-### Sample Python commands to use BARO
+### Basic usage example

 BARO consists of two modules, namely MultivariateBOCPD (implemented in `baro.anomaly_detection.bocpd`) and RobustScorer (implemented in `baro.root_cause_analysis.robust_scorer`).
 We expose these two functions for users/researchers to reuse them more conveniently.
-The sample commands to run BARO are presented as follows,
+The basic sample commands to run BARO are presented as follows,

 ```python
 # You can put the code here to a file named test.py